ThiagoAugustoSM/dns-server/README.md

 The ideia is that the Client requests the real IP Address of the Server, that is contained in a table of the DNS Server, that was previously updated by the server itself.
 And after that a connection is started between the Client and Server, with the purpose of providing a shell terminal and some services regarding files contained in Server directory.

+## UDP Connection

+The raw UDP Connection was used, but a simple package transfer guarantee was developed upon it.

+For the server to send every package it needs to receive the ACK about the last sent package to send the next one.
+Making it more confiable about transfering a package, and if all package were received.
+The only one that it don't need to receive the ACK before is the first package to be sent.

+And other confiability implemented was the package numbering, with an indexing of every package with 16 bytes of packages possibilities.
+So the payload of each package is 1008 bytes of data + 16 bytes of indexing = 1024 bytes total.

 ## How to run

 - In three terminal separated, in order, run: